wordswords/dotfiles/README.md

 23. To remove all trailing white space from a file, use `:%s/\s\+$//e` <- handy!
 24. To run Prettier on language servers that support this VS Code prettier, use `:Prettier`
-25. ``<Control> - C`` - select text in visual mode and then copy to system clipboard.
-26. ``:%norm vipJ`` to unwrap all the text in the document (opposite to word-wrap)
+25. ``:%norm vipJ`` to unwrap all the text in the document (opposite to word-wrap)
-27. `%` when positioned over a code bracket to skip to the next code bracket
+26. `%` when positioned over a code bracket to skip to the next code bracket
-28. `>i{` when positioned over a code bracket to ident the code up to the next code bracket
+27. `>i{` when positioned over a code bracket to ident the code up to the next code bracket
-29. `:map` to show the keymappings made by your plugins and .vimrc.
+28. `:map` to show the keymappings made by your plugins and .vimrc.
 Note this is somewhat difficult to follow.
-30. `*` and `#` will search forward and backward through the file with the exact same word that is under the cursor in normal mode.
+29. `*` and `#` will search forward and backward through the file with the exact same word that is under the cursor in normal mode.

 [https://github.com/wordswords/dotfiles/blob/master/notes/VIMCHEATSHEET.md](https://github.com/wordswords/dotfiles/blob/master/notes/VIMCHEATSHEET.md)